Legal Studies (PAR.S.AAS)

 A grade point average of 2.0 is required to enter the Legal Studies Program.
 A grade of C is required in all PAR courses.
 An overall grade point average of at least 2.0 is required to continue in the program, and is required for graduation.

-The Legal Studies Program is approved by the American Bar Association.
+The Legal Studies Program is approved by the American Bar Association, and fully accredited by the Accreditation Council for Business Schools and Programs (ACBSP), a specialized accreditation recognized by the Council on Higher Education Accreditation.
 All full-time faculty in the Legal Studies Program are licensed attorneys.
 Sinclair is accredited by The Higher Learning Commission of the North Central Association of Colleges and Schools.
-Programs of study are approved by the Ohio Department of Higher Education.
+Programs of study are approved by the Ohio Board of Regents.
 Completion of the Legal Studies Program does not authorize a graduate to practice law as an attorney, or to give legal advice.